manish978973/VLBA2_Apache_Ignite/README.md

- ## DEPLOYMENT BLOCK DIAGRAM OF  APACHE IGNITE WITH RESPECT TO PERSISTENCE
+ ## PERSISTENCE DIAGRAM OF APACHE IGNITE

  * Applications that rely on 3rd party database and implementing Ignite just as caching medium.